iException/BXWeChatSDK/README.md

 [![License](https://img.shields.io/cocoapods/l/BXWeChatSDK.svg?style=flat)](http://cocoapods.org/pods/BXWeChatSDK)
 [![Platform](https://img.shields.io/cocoapods/p/BXWeChatSDK.svg?style=flat)](http://cocoapods.org/pods/BXWeChatSDK)

-**NOTE: The offical WeChatOpenSDK CocoaPod is out!
+**NOTE: The official WeChatOpenSDK CocoaPod is out!
 Please try `pod 'WeChatOpenSDK'` in your project.
 As a result, this project is no longer maintained.**

 The official WeChat SDK for iOS apps to access WeChat platform.
 This is a mirror repository maintained by iOS developers from Baixing.